Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

    )

-Then for each assignment in the assignments queryset, it determines if the score, is of a composite module or a single problem, and depending on the case it will send a task:
+Then for each assignment in the assignments queryset, it determines if the score, comes from a composite module or a single problem, and depending on the case it will send a task:

 .. code:: python